-Taxpayer-funded pre-kindergarten education in the United States is a multibillion-dollar hodgepodge of state and federal programs.
+Taxpayer-funded prekindergarten education in the United States is a multibillion-dollar hodgepodge of state and federal programs.

 The North Carolina Division of Child Development and Early Education, a division within the Department of Health and Human Services (DHHS), oversees two large state programs — NC Pre-K and the Subsidized Child Care Program.
 NC Pre-K is a preschool program for at-risk 4-year-olds.
 (The Subsidized Child Care Program is discussed separately.)

-In addition, Smart Start is a public/private program that was established in 1993 to serve children from birth to five years old.
+In addition, Smart Start is a public/private program that was established in 1993 to serve children from birth to 5 years old.
 The N.C.
 Partnership for Children and 77 local partnerships oversee the program.
 Smart Start provides child care subsidies, teacher training, health screenings, and support for families regardless of income.

 North Carolina also has three federally funded prekindergarten programs — Preschool for Exceptional Children, Title I Preschool, and Head Start.
-Preschool for Exceptional Children is supported by state and federal funds and provides pre-kindergarten services for special-needs children.
+Preschool for Exceptional Children is supported by state and federal funds and provides prekindergarten services for special-needs children.
 Title I Preschool allows school districts to set aside a portion of their federal Title I funding to provide prekindergarten programs for at-risk 4-year-olds.

-In a landmark 2012 study of Head Start outcomes, researchers concluded that, by third grade, there was no significant difference between children who had been randomly assigned to a Head Start program and those who had not.
+A handful of longitudinal studies have found that high-quality, state-run early childhood education programs may provide lasting benefits for children who live in poverty or have endured physical or emotional trauma.
+But these benefits are not universal and may be short-lived.
+In a landmark 2012 study of Head Start outcomes, researchers concluded that, by third grade, there was no significant difference between children who had been assigned randomly to a Head Start program and those who had not.
 This finding was consistent with previous studies that concluded that the initial advantages of preschool attendance for the typical child begin to narrow or “fade out” by middle school.